juliyvchirkov/sh.which/readme.md

 Today many vendors follow the practice to deliver a number of useful extras along with a shell.
 These extras mostly are collections of vendorsʼ ``builtins`` and sometimes also of vendorsʼ ``functions``.

-Shortly, ``builtin`` is an integrated command which code is a part of code of a shell interpretter, and ``function`` is a regular function, implemented by vendor for own shell interpretter on the grounds of its features and benefits (a nice primer is the **[Fish shell stuff](https://fishshell.com/docs/current/commands.html#known-functions)**).
+Shortly, ``builtin`` is an integrated command which code is a part of code of a shell interpreter, and ``function`` is a regular function, implemented by vendor for own shell interpreter on the grounds of its features and benefits (a nice primer is the **[Fish shell stuff](https://fishshell.com/docs/current/commands.html#known-functions)**).

 The collections are developed **[to implement functionality impossible or inconvenient to obtain with separate utilities](https://www.gnu.org/software/bash/manual/html_node/Shell-Builtin-Commands.html)**, and as a rule at least some vendorsʼ ``builtins`` and ``functions`` are implemented to override classic external binaries like ``:``, ``[``, ``basename``, ``cd``, ``dirname``, ``echo``, ``false``, ``id``, ``kill``, ``mkdir``, ``mkfifo``, ``mktemp``, ``printenv``, ``printf``, ``pwd``, ``realpath``, ``rm``, ``rmdir``, ``sleep``, ``sync``, ``tee``, ``test``, ``time``, ``true``, ``tty``, ``uname``, ``unlink``, ``whoami`` **[et cetera](https://www.gnu.org/software/bash/manual/html_node/Bash-Builtins.html)**.